PDM4AR/exercises/docs/03-informedgraphsearch.md

 ### Baselines

-For each metric, the thresholds are listed in the order: **PASSING – GOOD – EXCELLENT**.
+For each metric, we provide the following guidelines for your algorithm performance.
-* Students are expected to meet at least the **PASSING** threshold for the task to be considered complete.
+* **PASSING** means your solution fulfills the essential requirements for the task.
-* Meeting the **GOOD** threshold may be sufficient for a full mark, but since many students may achieve this level,
+* **GOOD** means your solution is strong while,
-* We also provide an **EXCELLENT** threshold to encourage further optimization.
-Achieving the EXCELLENT level will most likely secure the full grade.
+* **EXCELLENT** means your solution meets our highest expectation.

 | Metric              | Values      | PASSING | GOOD   | EXCELLENT |